ldtteam/MinecoloniesWiki/pages/src/source/items/waypoint.md

 Open the build tool GUI, use the Minecolonies Original pack, then go to Infrastructure -> misc -> Waypoint, and place the build order.
 {% endversion %}

-This tells the [Builder](../../source/workers/builder) to place the waypoint where you want it.
+This tells the {% worker_link builder %} to place the waypoint where you want it.
 If you did it right, the waypoint should be invisible.

 To remove a waypoint, place a solid block, such as dirt, on the waypoint and wait a few minutes.
 If you're not sure where the waypoint is, you can hold a build tool to see it.
 After a while, you can remove the block, and the waypoint should be removed.